 The location of the plant is also an important factor.
 Plants near roadways or parking lots are often coated with pollution (vehicle exhaust residue, etc.) or harmful chemicals (pesticides, herbicides, fertilizers, etc.), while plants adjacent to farm fields could be infected with unhealthy levels of agricultural chemicals.
 Beware of plants near waterways, as microscopic parasites could have been washed onto them.
 You should always take the necessary precautions before eating a wild plant.
 At a minimum, thoroughly rinse it in clean water, and boil it to kill any possible bacteria or oxalates.
 Also, if any plants smell of almonds, do not eat them!
 They are almost always poisonous in the wild!

 Furthermore, it is recommended that an individual try just a small amount of a wild plant to start, and if everything goes well, a slightly larger amount may be eaten.
 Then, wait 24 hours before eating more quantities, just to be on the safe side.

 Have fun, enjoy the adventure but be responsible!
-Research laws/regulations for harvesting plants on a given tract of land, get landowner permission to collect wild edibles on any property besides your own, and respect nature by not over-harvesting certain plant life and removing/recycling any litter found!
-GW.
+Research laws/regulations for harvesting plants on any given tract of land, get landowner permission to collect wild edibles on any property besides your own, and respect nature by not over-harvesting certain plant life and removing/recycling any litter found!

 Your blogger enjoying fresh dandelion salad!
 Photo by Polly Wagner of Omaha, NE.